NikhilNagpal/react-search-project/README.md

-# Getting Started with Create React App
+# Getting Started with Github-Search React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To create a project in react executed the below command :

+npx create-react-app github-search

 ## Available Scripts